patrickcortez/AurSh/Readme.md

 - Shell Scripting: .aur scripts
 - A rc script: .aurc
 - Text and object Piping and redirection
-- ghost text and auto suggestions
+- Ghost text and auto suggestions
 - Persistent History
 - Environmental variable handling.
 - resolves commands to native OS Commands.
 - Job control.
 - Plug-in system using lua or F# (aursh-plugin <add,list,del,init>)
-- File Association (e.g: aursh-assoc .py "python", then: ./script.py arg...)
+- File Associations (e.g: aursh-assoc .py "python", then: ./script.py arg...)
-- BlackBox: TUI execution viewport that displays processes invoked from the command line inside a unicode box with round edges.
+- `BlackBox`: TUI execution viewport that displays processes invoked from the command line inside a unicode box with round edges.
-- Updater: A tool to update the shell from the remote repository.
+- `Updater`: A tool to update the shell from the remote repository.
+- `Contexts`: A disk backed object like that can hold multiple attributes to structurize and organize variables.

 ---